MuChengChen/linebot/README.md

 * Open terminal and input `docker pull tim50687/linebot_final_project`
 * Create a linebot account
 1. Copy the channel secret and channel access token of your account's basic setting to connect python script and Line Bot.
-2. Open final project folder and open setting.py.
+2. Open final project folder and open setting.py, change line 24 and 25 to users' channel secret and channel access token.
-3. Change line 24 and 25 to users' channel secret and channel access token.
+3. Go to '回應設定' in you linebot setting, close '自動回應訊息' and open 'Webhook'.

 ### Execute the Line Bot:
 1. Open first terminal and input `docker run -it tim50687/linebot_final_project`.